 A year or so ago, I wrote a post answering the question, “Do I need a school or a district license?”
 Today, I’d like to address what level of license a school or district requires.

-The level of license required is entirely determined by the number of users who will be logging into TIM Tools.
-Add up the total number of users in the following categories:
+The level of license required is determined by the number of members who will be entered into the system.
+Add up the total number in the following categories:

 2. Administrators.
 Add the total number of administrators who will need access to the Tools.
 Usually this is the principal and vice-principal at each school in your district.
 The Tools allow you to set permissions for each role, so you can easily arrange for school-level administrators to have access only to the data from their own schools.